 Let’s Get Physical

-The most common resolution you’ll hear from anyone would be to lose weight, burn off belly fat, or to get physically fitter.
+The most common resolution you’ll hear from anyone would be to burn off belly fat, lose weight or get physically fitter.
 It doesn’t help that just before New Year’s is the festive holiday period, where people happily stuff themselves with food and drink to celebrate Christmas and the impending end of the year.
 Perhaps it’s no surprise then that many tend to gain weight during this period, and when the new year comes, they want to get rid of it.

 The main problem is that while many are motivated to lose it at the start, they burn out fast and give up when it becomes too much of a hassle.
 Other pressing commitments like work and family come first, so we end up putting exercise aside.
 After procrastinating for too long, we end up forgetting about it and our health and physical fitness suffer.
 Luckily, there are some easy ways to help you get where you need to without sacrificing too much.